Alireza Farshi: Arrest and subsequent activities

 He was arrested in May 2009 with his wife, Sima Didar, during a protest in El Golu Square of Tabriz for education in mother tongue.
 Although the court sentenced them to one year in prison, the second instance court reduced their detention to six months.
-In 2010, he was fired from teaching position at Azad University in Julfa.
+In 2010, he was fired from his teaching position at Azad University in Julfa.
 After being transferred to Tabriz prison, he was temporarily released on bail.
 He was arrested again in 2011 and transferred to Tabriz prison.

 In 2014, he was arrested along with Akbar Azad, Behnam Sheikh, Hamid Manafi Nadarli, Mahmud Ojagli, Rustam Kazimpur, Mansur Fathi and Aziz Farshi for attending the International Mother Language Day ceremony in Tehran.
 He was later sentenced to 15 years in prison and two years in exile in Bagh Malik, Khuzestan Province.
 Two months after their arrests, activists Akbar Azad and Alireza Farshi, who were being held in a prison in Tehran, were transferred to the stricter 305th corps.

 On September 22, 2021, Alireza Farshi announced that he would go on a three-day hunger strike to protest the cruel and unjust verdicts of judges in the courts of the Islamic Republic of Iran, as well as the deprivation of Turkish people from education in mother tongue in schools.
 Later, political prisoner Abbas Lisani also joined the rally in support of Alireza Farshi.

 In November 2021, he wrote an open letter to court officials in connection with the deprivation of the right to leave.
 In his letter, he demanded that he be released on leave and treated outside the prison, explaining the severity of his illness, the need for eye surgery and his diagnosis of type 2 diabetes.
 He also criticized his imprisonment for attending a ceremony marking International Mother Language Day and for his work on the rights of the Turkish language and ethnicity under the law, noting that he was only given three days off during his 20-month imprisonment.

 On December 12, 2021, Alireza Farshi, who was serving a sentence in the Great Tehran Prison, began a three-day hunger strike.
 In an open letter from prison, he said the hunger strike was in protest of environmental pollution, including the drying up of Lake Urmia, the dumping of waste into the Araz River, the living conditions of workers and teachers, unemployment in Azerbaijan, and illegal pressure on Azerbaijani national activists.